315+ Telescopes Ranked

 If you’re planning on imaging, in addition to a large guide scope or off-axis guider for the EdgeHD 8, along with an autoguider camera, you’ll need a polar scope or PoleMaster to accurately polar align the Advanced VX (a polar scope is also good for visual use).
 Lastly, either an AC adapter or a power supply such as the Celestron PowerTank Lithium Pro.

-Galaxies through the EdgeHD 8 will be washed-out smudges under light-polluted skies.
-Transport the telescope to a suitably dark location, however, and you’ll be able to resolve details such as hints of spiral arms, H-II regions, and high-contrast dust lanes in many of the brighter galaxies from the Messier and NGC catalogs, as well as groups of dozens or even hundreds of galaxies like the Virgo Cluster or Fornax cluster.
+Galaxies through the EdgeHD 8 are washed-out smudges under light-polluted skies.
+If I transport the telescope to a suitably dark location, I’ll be able to resolve details such as hints of spiral arms, H-II regions, and high-contrast dust lanes in many of the brighter galaxies from the Messier and NGC catalogs, as well as groups of dozens or even hundreds of galaxies like the Virgo Cluster or Fornax cluster.

 Zane Landers